How Your Credit Card Information is Stolen and What to Do About It

 How to Know If Your Credit Card Information Has Been Stolen

 Don’t count on your bank to catch instances of credit card theft.
-Your credit card issuer may call you if they notice purchases outside your normal spending habits, but don’t take for granted that your bank will always notify you of potential fraud.
+Your credit card issuer may call you or freeze your account. if they notice purchases outside your normal spending habits, but don’t take for granted that your bank will always notify you of potential fraud.

 Monitor your credit card often and immediately report fraudulent purchases, regardless of the amount.
 It’s not enough to read through your transactions once a month when your credit card statement comes.
-Once a week is better and daily or every other day will let you spot fraudulent purchases before the thief can do too much damage.
+Once a week is better and daily or every other day will let you spot fraudulent purchases before the thief can do too much damage to your account.

-Sometimes thieves does a test to see which credit card numbers are valid by making a small charge that would likely go undetected.
+Sometimes thieves does a test to see which credit card numbers are valid by making a small charge of a few dolalrs or pennies that would likely go undetected.
 If the small charge is successful, the thief knows the credit card number work and will go on to make bigger purchases with the credit card information.

 Pay attention to news regarding hacks and data breaches.
 News reports will often include the name of the store affected and the date or date range the data beach occurred.
 If you shopped during that time period, there’s a chance your credit card information was stolen.